confluentinc/examples/microservices-orders/docs/index.rst

 Starting at the high-level provides context for the services.

 After you have run the full solution successfully, run through the playbook to learn the basic principles of streaming applications.
-There are five labs in the playbook.
+There are multiple labs in the playbook, and for each lab:
-For each lab:

 #.
 Read the description to understand the focus area for the lab
 #.
 Open the file specified in each lab and fill in the missing code, identified by `TODO`
 #.
 Compile the project and run the unit test for the code to ensure it works

-Lab 1: Capture event
+Lab 1: Event Capture
 ~~~~~~~~~~~~~~~~~~~~

 Description